A-LinCui/A-LinCui.github.io/content/post/architecture-modeling-and-what-it-empowers/index.md

 - Architecture transformation that tells us how to transform an architecture for better performance under a certain application scenario.
 - Architecture understanding that conducts model-based explanation of the relationship between architecture pattern and performance.

-For the first application, we conduct a series of studies (GATES, TA-GATES, GATES++, DELE, Gibbon) to design advanced architecture encoders or training strategies.
-For the second application, we propose a novel CLOSENet that decouples the parameters from operations to improve one-shot estimation quality in CLOSE.
-And for the third application, we transform the architectures of given networks to improve the AI security under various attacks in DeepGuiser.
+For the first application, a series of studies (GATES, TA-GATES, GATES++, DELE, Gibbon) are conducted to design advanced architecture encoders or training strategies.
+For the second application, a novel CLOSENet that decouples the parameters from operations is proposed to improve one-shot estimation quality in CLOSE.
+And for the third application, the architectures of given networks are transformed to improve the AI security under various attacks in DeepGuiser.
 For the last application, some studies (e.g, NAS-Bowl [Ru et al., ICLR 2021]) gain understanding of the relationship between architecture and performance in a search space.

 In the following sections, we will further introduce the application of architecture modeling to these tasks.

 ### Architecture Modeling Application：Architecture Search
 As discussed above, architecture modeling plays a crucial role in neural architecture search.
-Our work centers around a core idea: Through learnable modeling of the search space (i.e., a performance predictor of architectures), we can know which search space regions are worth exploring, and thus accelerate the exploration process.
-This section will take our researches as the main thread and share our views on the application of architecture modeling to architecture search tasks.
+A series of studies center around a core idea: Through learnable modeling of the search space (i.e., a performance predictor of architectures), we can know which search space regions are worth exploring, and thus accelerate the exploration process.
+This section will take several researches as the main thread and share our views on the application of architecture modeling to architecture search tasks.
 Specifically, we'll introduce:

 - The role of architecture modeling in predictor-based NAS.
 - The significance of architecture modeling for improving one-shot evaluation.